CesiumGS/cesium-ion-revit-add-in/README.md

 # Developing

-For development, we use [Revit Addin Manager](https://github.com/chuongmep/RevitAddInManager).
+For development, we use [Revit AddinManager](https://github.com/chuongmep/RevitAddInManager).
 We use RevitAddinManager because it allows for reloading the addin after code changes without restarting Revit.

 The `CesiumIonRevit.addin` manifest file is also included in the repo if you wish to install more traditionally by [adding the manifest to a directory Revit looks in](https://help.autodesk.com/view/RVT/2024/ENU/?guid=Revit_API_Revit_API_Developers_Guide_Introduction_Add_In_Integration_Add_in_Registration_html) such as `C:\ProgramData\Autodesk\Revit\Addins\Revit 2018` or `C:\Users<user>\AppData\Roaming\Autodesk\Revit\Addins\Revit 2024\`.